 Pursuant to Section 233-B of the Companies Act, 1956, the Central Government has ordered that the Company's cost accounts relating to paper be audited every year.
-Mr. Madhukar P Nayak, Cost Accountant, was appointed as Cost Auditor for the year 2012-13.
-The Cost Audit Report for the year 2012-13 will be submitted to the Central Government before the due date.
+Mr. Madhukar P Nayak, Cost Accountant, was appointed as Cost Auditor for the year 2013-14.
+The Cost Audit Report for the year 2012-13 was filed within due date and the Report for 2013-14 will be submitted to the Central Government before the due date.